The Difference Between Apron and Belt Feeders

 An apron feeder is engineered for heavy-duty applications.
 Its design resembles the track system of a bulldozer, incorporating chains, rollers and sprockets to move overlapping steel pans along a robust frame.

-Constructed predominantly from steel, apron feeders are built to withstand high impact loading, large lump sizes and abrasive materials.
-They are commonly installed in primary applications where material is dropped directly from height into the hopper.
+Constructed predominantly from steel, apron feeders are built to withstand high impact loading, large lump sizes, as well as sharp and abrasive materials.
+They are commonly installed in ROM applications where material is dropped directly from height into the hopper.

 Advantages of apron feeders